hoishing/tagit/README.md

 - all elements output are pure string, simple and easy to manipulate
 - only functions are exported, no classes or objects
-- all html and svg elements are exported as functions
+- all standard html and svg elements are exported as functions
-- custom element creation
+- create nested child elements with list of strings or elements
-- prettify elements to human readable format
+- able to create custom elements
 - create value-less(boolean) attributes with empty string or positional argument
     - handy for using with [UnoCSS] attributify mode